Life Is A Marathon, Not A Sprint: [Stop Chasing Quick Wins]

 5. If you can roll out of bed and start crushing it immediately, do that.
 The goal isn’t to have the perfect routine.
 It’s to maximize your productive output over time.
 So find your rhythm, stick to it, and watch the compound effect work its magic.

-Resilience And Consistency For The Long-Haul
+Resilience And Consistency For The Marathon of Life

-Speaking of resilience, let’s dive deeper into why it’s so crucial for long-term success.
 Resilience is like the shock absorbers on a car – it doesn’t make the bumps in the road go away, but it makes them a lot easier to handle.

 Building resilience isn’t about being tough or emotionless.
 It’s about developing the mental and emotional flexibility to bounce back from setbacks.
 It’s about maintaining focus on your long-term goals even when faced with short-term challenges.